4 Year Old Potty Training Setbacks

 You might also get her a special watch and tell her that every time the hand gets to the hour and half hour she needs to go to the potty.
 You may still have to remind her of course.

 You may also need to find a way to motivate your daughter to head for the bathroom earlier.
-I am not a big reward person, I generally prefer to praise kids for the desired behavior.
+I am not a big reward person, but on a short-term basis, a four year old can find rewards quite motivating, as long as she actually has the capacity to achieve the reward.

-But many parents successfully use rewards.
 You don't say how often she has accidents.
 If it is once a week, for instance, then every Saturday she could have a special reward if she has not had an accident that week.
 By reward, I mean a new book that you could read together, or a special trip to the playground with you, or something else she enjoys (not necessarily material).
-Even if you use rewards, praise is always the most important reward.

 Best of luck,